 afternoon sight seeing in town or relax at the hotel.

-Day 3: Boat transfer to camp, fishing the rest of the day.
+Day 3: Boat transfer to camp or lodge, fishing the rest of the day.

 Day 4-9: Six days (and nights) of fishing.